belgian-bitcoin-embassy/mobile-dev-workshops/README.md

 }
 ```

-The copyWith method is used to create a new instance of the state with other values instead of mutating an existing instance.
+The copyWith method is used to create a new instance of the state with the same values and only update the fields that are passed to it instead of mutating an existing instance.
 This is important for Flutter to know when the state has changed and rebuild the widget.

 Now we can create the controller.
 In the same folder of the home feature, next to the screen and state, add the `home_controller.dart` file.
 The controller should be able to get the current state and update it.
 To do this, we will pass two callbacks to the controller, one to get the current state and one to update the state.
 This way, the controller does not need to know about the UI and the UI does not need to know about the controller.
 It should also have a dependency to the `WalletService` to be able to add and delete wallets.
 The `HomeController` will look like this: